Liquid Blue

 Liquid Blue is an American indie pop rock band/cover band formed in San Diego, California, in 1996 by Scott Stephens and Michael Vangerov.
 The group has performed in more than 500 cities in 100 countries on six continents and have been recognized as "the world's most traveled band".
-They are more popular in parts of Asia and Europe than in their home country (USA).
+They are more popular in parts of Asia and Europe than in their home country.
 In 2010 the group scored their first hit in the United States with the song "Earth Passport", which reached No. 3 on the Billboard Hot Dance Chart in October 2010.
 Earth Passport was recorded using nine languages including all six of the official languages of the United Nations.
 Liquid Blue received a Guinness World Record for "Earth Passport" for "Song Sung in the Most Languages".
 In 2011 the group was named "Entertainer of the Year - Ensemble" at the Event Solutions Spotlight Awards held in Las Vegas on February 28.
 The band was "certified green" by the County of San Diego in May 2009.
 The band's official slogan is "Music To Move You."
 The core unit of Stephens, Vangerov, and Nikki Green have been together since 1998.